 Bertrand believes we are going to succeed only if we work together - individuals, corporations and governments all making commitments and taking actions for change.
 The problems from climate change aren't acute problems yet, but time is running out.
 Betrand says, "We need a revolution, maybe not one of political upheaval like the kind happening in Egypt and Tunisia, but one where we use our resources in sustainable ways."
 To Bertrand, being a vegetarian is a revolutionary act.

 Bertrand is doing his part in that revolution by showing the film around the world -- for free.
-In fact, the film was released in 2009 and he has shown it in many countries, but it took him two years to bring it to America, where we have problems marrying the concepts of “free” and “copyrighted.”
+In fact, the film was released in 2009 and he has shown it in many countries, but it took him two years to bring it to America, where we have problems marrying the concepts of "free" and "copyrighted."
 The film is available on numerous platforms including DVD and downloads and even on YouTube.
-There is a link on the website for people who want to host the film.
-And beginning on February 4, the East Village Cinema in New York City will show the film for free and Bertrand will host each showing.
+Beginning on February 4, the East Village Cinema in New York City will show the film for free and Bertrand will host each showing.

 Bertrand has made a huge contribution to the discussion about what is happening to our home, the planet Earth, by making this film.
 In return, he's asking people to make their own contributions.
 The action doesn't have to be huge.
 It can be as simple as finding an organization that works on an issue you care about (reading EcoCentric is a great way to learn about the work other organizations are doing) and volunteering some time to them.
 Watch this film and talk about it with your friends.
 Then do something about it.
 Start a revolution.